runabol/tork/README.md

 # Tork

-A Golang based high performance, scalable and distributed workflow and task execution engine.
+A Golang based high-performance, scalable and distributed job execution engine.

 # Features:

 - [REST API](#rest-api)
-- Submit individual tasks or workflows for execution.
 - Horizontally scalable
 - Task isolation - tasks are executed within a container to provide isolation, idempotency, and in order to enforce resource [limits](#limits)
 - Automatic recovery of tasks in the event of a worker crash